Children act fast, and so do poisons

 It doesn’t take much to make a small child sick.
-Kids have faster metabolisms than adults, and anything they ingest will be absorbed into the bloodstream very quickly.
+Kids' bodies are different, and they have faster metabolisms than adults.
+This means anything they ingest will be absorbed into the bloodstream very quickly.

 Poison control centers in the United States receive 1.2 million calls each year as a result of accidental poisoning of children ages 5 and under.
 Each year, about 53,000 kids in that age group are treated in emergency rooms for poisoning, and about 70 die.
 Nearly 90% of these toxic exposures occur in the home, and 60% involve non-pharmaceutical products such as cosmetics, cleansers, personal care products, plants, pesticides, art supplies, alcohol and toys.

 Child-resistant packaging is credited with saving hundreds of children’s lives since its introduction in the 1970s, and childhood lead poisoning declined by 80% in the 15 years after unleaded gasoline and paint became industry standards.
 Still, there is no substitute for active supervision and childproofing.
 If a product label says ‘keep out of reach of children,’ there’s a reason.
 Keep it up high and in a locked cabinet.

 Safe Kids Colorado reminds parents to keep the poison control hotline number handy.
 Memorize this toll-free number: 800-222-1222.
 Keep it near every phone in your home and program it into your cell phone.
 From anywhere in the United States, this number connects to the local poison control center.

 Call 911, not poison control, if a child is choking, having trouble breathing or having a seizure.
 Follow the 911 operator’s instructions.
 Whether calling 911 or the Poison Center, do not induce vomiting or give the child any fluid or medication unless directed.